-How to Seed - After preparing the soil to your purpose described below...
+General - How to Seed - After preparing the soil to your purpose described below...
 Spread grass seed heavy.
-Use Spring Rake to incorporate most of seed into soil.
-Keep moist during first 2 weeks of germination!!
+Then use a Spring Rake to incorporate the seed into soil.
+Seed will still be visible when you are done.
+Keep soil moist during first 2 weeks of germination!!

 Starting a New Lawn - Spread 2-4 inches of New Lawn blend over disturbed area.
 Seed as above.

-Patching a Lawn - Wheel barrow enough New Lawn Blend to patch locations to cover existing soil by 1/2 inch.
+Patching a Lawn - If lawn is just thin but needs a reseeding, follow this procedure but with 100% Black Earth Compost, otherwise use this New Lawn Blend.
+Wheel barrow enough New Lawn Blend to cover existing soil by 1/2 inch.
 Use Spring Rake to distribute it between blades of grass and bare spots.
-Seed as above.
+Then seed as above.

 Sod - Apply 1 inch of 100% Black Earth Compost down first, then lay down sod.